litestar-org/litestar/docs/index.md

     id: UUID4
 ```

-You can alternatively use a dataclass, either the standard library one or the one from pydantic:
+Alternatively, you can **use a dataclass** – either from dataclasses or from pydantic:

 ```python title="my_app/models/user.py"
 from uuid import UUID